Hat70ri/CTF_cheat_sheets/README.md

 - [CyberChef](https://gchq.github.io/CyberChef/) - The Cyber Swiss Army Knife - a web app for encryption, encoding, compression and data analysis.
 - [Capture The Flag Cheatsheet ](https://uppusaikiran.github.io/hacking/Capture-the-Flag-CheatSheet/) - Capture The Flag Cheatsheet, multiple subjects.
 - [CTF Cheat Sheet with commands](https://dvd848.github.io/CTFs/CheatSheet.html) - CTF Cheat Sheet with a list of commands for common programs and with explanations.
+- [GTFOBins](https://gtfobins.github.io/) - GTFOBins is a curated list of Unix binaries that can be exploited by an attacker to bypass local security restrictions.

 <!-- tocstop -->